MillenniumFalcon1097/auto-BIT-WEB/readme.md

-# Python Script for BIT-Web Auto Connected
+# Python Script for BIT-Web Auto Connection
 <br><br>
 This is a python-implemented script for auto connecting to BIT-Web.
 If you find ti helpful, please click **star** for me.